rakshabesafe/essedum-platform/essedum-ui/agent-designer-backend/README.md

 ### Executions

+**Functionality:** Drives the asynchronous execution of a flow.
+When a run is triggered, the server immediately creates an execution record (status: `pending`), returns the `execution_id`, and dispatches the actual node-by-node execution as a background task powered by LangGraph.
+This non-blocking design allows the client to poll for status or subscribe to real-time WebSocket events while the flow runs.
+Each execution stores its final input, output, error, and per-node logs.

+**Use:**
+- `POST .../run` — triggered from the Designer's "Run" button or from external systems calling the API.
+The `message` field carries the user's input.
+Pass `session_id` to enable memory across multiple calls to the same flow.
+Returns `execution_id` immediately (202 Accepted).
+- `GET /api/v1/executions/{id}` — poll this after triggering a run to check if the status has moved from `pending` → `running` → `completed`.
+Read the `output` field when status is `completed` to get the final response.
+- `GET /api/v1/executions/{id}/logs` — fetch step-by-step node logs for debugging.
+Each log entry shows which node ran, its level (`info`, `success`, `warning`, `error`), and detail payload.
+- `POST .../stop` — sends a cancellation signal to a `running` execution.
+The execution transitions to `stopped` status.
+- `GET /api/v1/executions` — used in a run-history panel to list past executions, optionally filtered by `flow_id`.

 | Method | Path | Description |
 |--------|------|-------------|
 | `POST` | `/api/v1/executions/flows/{flow_id}/run` | Run a flow (async, returns 202) |